tuosuniversity/Vellum/Output/Articles/EN/2_The Structures of Thought/transform-your-inner-landscape-an-overview-of-the-quantum-mindfulness-framework.md

 ---
-title: Transform Your Inner Landscape: An Overview of the Quantum Mindfulness Framework
+title: Transform Your Inner Landscape - An Overview of the Quantum Mindfulness Framework
-categories:
+post_excerpt: >
+Dive into the Quantum Mindfulness framework, a revolutionary approach that redefines perception as an active, creative force shaping your experienced reality.
+This post explores the intricate Psychodynamic Dimensions that filter your world, the cognitive systems that bias your views, and practical applications for consciously constructing a fulfilling "Quantum Mindville."
+Discover how to move beyond passive observation to actively master your inner landscape.
+taxonomy:
+    category:
         - Core Concepts
         - Framework Principles
         - Perception
-tags:
+    post_tag:
         - Quantum Mindfulness
         - Perception
         - Psychodynamic Dimensions
         - Cognitive Biases
         - Volitional Reframing
         - Conscious Reality Construction
         - Inner Landscape
-post_excerpt: >
-  Dive into the Quantum Mindfulness framework, a revolutionary approach that redefines perception as an active, creative force shaping your experienced reality.
-This post explores the intricate Psychodynamic Dimensions that filter your world, the cognitive systems that bias your views, and practical applications for consciously constructing a fulfilling "Quantum Mindville."
-Discover how to move beyond passive observation to actively master your inner landscape.
 ---
 ### Transform Your Inner Landscape: An Overview of the Quantum Mindfulness Framework